-When God created the first humans, he charged them to “have dominion” over the earth and to “be fruitful and multiply and fill the earth and subdue it” (Genesis 1:26, 28).
+God charged the first humans to “have dominion” over the earth and to “be fruitful and multiply and fill the earth and subdue it” (Genesis 1:26, 28).
 In doing these things, humans were living up to their calling as beings made in God’s own image (Genesis 1:26, 27).

 In other words, God didn’t design humans to be lethargic.
 He designed humans to do things — to fill the earth, do something with his creation, to work.
-This was a part of his original intent for humanity.
 Work, then, is good in and of itself because God made it that way.

 Of course, the fall in Genesis 3 made work more frustrating, painful and difficult.
 But work has always been God’s intent for humanity — because he himself “worked” when he created the world.

 Work looks different for different people.
 For you, work may mean sitting in an office, working in a field, changing diapers or serving an aging loved one.
 But when you work, you are doing what God made you to do — no matter the results.

 God calls us to be faithful in our work because we ultimately work for God’s glory.
 The apostle Paul addresses this truth in his letter to the Colossian church: